samantharitter/mongo-cxx-driver/Download-and-Compile.md

  - `--osx-version-min=[10.7|10.8|10.9]` Minimum version of Mac OS X to build for.

 ##### Deprecated Options (26Compat Branch Only)
  - `--full` Enables the “full” installation, directing SCons to install the driver headers and libraries to the prefix directory.
- - `--use-system-boost` This is strongly recommended.
-This builds against the system version of Boost rather than the MongoDB vendor copy.
+This is required when building 26compat.
+ - `--use-system-boost` This is required when building 26compat, and is a vestige of a time when this code could be built either against the system boost or a private copy of boost in the repository.
+The driver no longer offers this built-in boost, so the use of the flag becomes mandatory.
 If your Boost libraries are not in a standard search path for your toolchain, include the --extrapath option, described next.
  - `--allocator=[system|tcmalloc]` The allocator to use.
+You almost certainly do *not* want to set this flag, since the choice of the allocator should be tied to an application, not to a library.
+This option is documented here for completeness.

+Please note that there are many other flags in the build system, particularly on the 26compat branch, which are either no longer necessary or potentially actively harmful.
+We have removed these options on the legacy branch.

 > **Note:** In the legacy release stream of the driver these options are implied, you always build using system boost and with the full installation (if you provide a prefix).